tenderking/data-science-krko/README.md

 # Project KRKO

 ## Overview
-This project is designed to train a machine learning model using the `uv` tool.
+This project is designed to train a machine learning model using the `uv` tool and monitor models using weights and biases (wand).
+To demontrate these tools, we look at King Rook and King data set and compared Fast Fourier Neural Network and RandomSearch algorithms such as xgboost, decision trees, and bagging.
+The goal is to see which metrics and evaluations can be used to compare these models.
+WandB provides model observability and the ability to create dashboards.
+UV tools is an alternative to pip and other python tools which so far has proven to provide a better developer experience.

 ## Project Structure
 ```